 This series will bring together a collection of the top minds in space research who want to share their discoveries with you!
-Their work spans the exploration for extraterritorial life, the hunt for habitable planets, what planets like Jupiter are really made of, how times works in space, how we are continuing to explore the outer reaches of our planet and how we can clean up space junk using lasers.
+Their work spans the exploration for extraterrestrial life, the hunt for habitable planets, what planets like Jupiter are really made of, how time works in space, how we are continuing to explore the outer reaches of our planet and how we can clean up space junk using lasers.

 So take one small step and join us as we leap into this adventure to see what is waiting out there in space.

 Tuesday 7th February 2017 - Professor Dean Rickles –Gravitational Waves and spacetime: past, present and future

 Tuesday 4th April 2017 – Professor Naomi McClure-Griffiths – Exploring the Milky Way with the Square Kilometre Array

 Tuesday 6th June 2017 – Dr Ben Green – Cleaning up space junk with lasers

 Tuesday 15th August 2017 – Professor Iver Cairns - Australian satellites and where to find them: the QB50 Satellite Project